nest/ode-toolbox/doc/index.rst

    <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/eq_analysis_1.png" alt="Dependency graph with membrane potential and excitatory and gap junction kernels marked green" width="720" height="383">

-Second, variables are unmarked as analytically solvable if they depend on other variables that are themselves not analytically solvable.
+In the next step, variables are unmarked as analytically solvable if they depend on other variables that are themselves not analytically solvable.
 In this example, ``V_abs`` is unmarked as it depends on the nonlinear excitatory kernel.

 .. raw:: html

    <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/eq_analysis_2.png" alt="Dependency graph with membrane potential and excitatory and gap junction kernels marked green" width="720" height="383">

 The analytic solution for all green nodes is computed in the form of a propagator matrix.
-See the section "Analytic solver generation" for more details.
+See the section :ref:"Analytic solver generation" for more details.

 Numeric solver selection criteria
 ---------------------------------

-Solver selection is performed on the basis of a set of rules, defined in ``StiffnessTester.draw_decision()``.
-The logic is as follows:
+Numeric solvers are automatically benchmarked on solving the provided system of ODEs, at a certain requested tolerance.
+Selecting the optimal solver is based on a set of rules, defined in :python:`StiffnessTester.draw_decision()`.
+The logic is as follows.

+Let the machine precision (defined as the smallest representable difference between any two floating-point numbers) be written as :math:`\varepsilon`.

+Then the minimum permissible timestep is defined as ``machine_precision_dist_ratio`` :math:`\cdot\varepsilon`.

--  If the minimum step size recommended by all solvers is smaller than ``machine_precision_dist_ratio`` times the machine precision, a warning is issued.
+-  If the minimum step size recommended by all solvers is smaller than the minimum permissible timestep, a warning is issued.
--  If the minimum step size for the implicit solver is smaller than ``machine_precision_dist_ratio`` times the machine precision, recommend the explicit solver.
+-  If the minimum step size for the implicit solver is smaller than the minimum permissible timestep, recommend the explicit solver.
--  If the minimum step size for the explicit solver is smaller than ``machine_precision_dist_ratio`` times the machine precision, recommend the implicit solver.
+-  If the minimum step size for the explicit solver is smaller than the minimum permissible timestep, recommend the implicit solver.
 -  If the average step size for the implicit solver is at least ``avg_step_size_ratio`` times as large as the average step size for the explicit solver, recommend the implicit solver.
 -  Otherwise, recommend the explicit solver.